Metaethics: Error theory

-Error theory, another form of moral anti-realism, holds that although ethical claims do express propositions, all such propositions are false.
+Error theory, another form of moral anti-realism, holds that although ethical claims do express propositions, all such propositions are false, as the properties discussed don't exist (moral goodness, virtue, evil, etc).
 Thus, both the statement "Murder is morally wrong" and the statement "Murder is morally permissible" are false, according to error theory.
-J. L. Mackie is probably the best-known proponent of this view.
+J. L. Mackie is the best-known proponent of this view.
 Since error theory denies that there are moral truths, error theory entails moral nihilism and, thus, moral skepticism; however, neither moral nihilism nor moral skepticism conversely entail error theory.

 Non-cognitivist theories

 Non-cognitivist theories hold that ethical sentences are neither true nor false because they do not express genuine propositions.
 Non-cognitivism is another form of moral anti-realism.
 Most forms of non-cognitivism are also forms of expressivism, however some such as Mark Timmons and Terrence Horgan distinguish the two and allow the possibility of cognitivist forms of expressivism.
 Non-cognitivism includes: